 The initial campus climate survey in 2015-2016 indicated that only 50% of respondents reported that they had received any training on policies and procedures relating to sexual assault.
 The 2016-2017 campus climate data indicated 65% of respondents received training on Doane's sexual assault policy, and 63% of students reported that they were aware of and understood the university's procedures for dealing with reported incidents of sexual assault.
-The most recent 2017-2018 data revealed that 66% of respondents reported that they received training on Doane's sexual assault policy, and 64% reported that they were aware of and understood the university's procedures for dealing with reported incidences of sexual assault.
+The 2017-2018 data revealed that 66% of respondents reported that they received training on Doane's sexual assault policy, and 64% reported that they were aware of and understood the university's procedures for dealing with reported incidences of and understood the university's procedures for dealing with reported incidences of sexual assault.
+The most recent 2018-2019 results indicate 66% of respondents reported that they received training on Doane's sexual assault policy, and 61% of respondents indicated they received training on Doane's sexual assault policy, and 61% of respondents indicated they they received training on Doane's sexual assault policy, and 61% of respondents indicated that they were aware of and understood the university's procedures for dealing with reported incidents indicated that they were aware of and understood the university's procedures for dealing with reported indicated that they were aware of and understood the university's procedures for dealing with reported indicated that they were aware of and understood the university's procedures for dealing with reported indicated that they were aware of and understood the university's procedures for dealing with reported indicated that they were aware of and understood the university's procedures for dealing with reported incidents of sexual assault.